propsproject/props-protocol/docs/PropsProtocol.md

 ##### Unlock user Props rewards

 Allow users to unlock their escrowed rewards, if the cooldown period passed.
-This action will transfer the Props rewards from the escrow (`PropsProtocol`) to the user's wallet.
+This action will transfer the Props rewards from the escrow to the user's wallet.

 ```solidity
 function unlockUserPropsRewards()